Quantitative Derivation and Scattering of the 3D Cubic NLS in the Energy Space: Comparing H-NLS and NLS

 Adopting the shorthand,

 we expand the nonlinearity

 By \eqref{E:UV-dual},

-for some absolute constant $K>0$.
+in which (\ref{eqn:forcing}) corresponds to the forcing, (\ref{eqn:linear}) corresponds to the terms linear in $\tilde{\phi}$, (\ref{eqn:quadratic}) corresponds to the terms quadratic in $\tilde{\phi}$, and (\ref{eqn:cubic}) corresponds to the terms cubic in $\tilde{\phi}$, for some absolute constant $K>0$.
 The linear, quadratic, and cubic terms are estimated in a standard way (the $V_{N}\ast $ operator is treated the same of a delta convolution (a product pairing)), yielding a bound by

 where

 In fact, \eqref{E:UV-stuff-02} holds for any $I^{\prime }\subset I$.
 Let $ I^{\prime }\subset I$ be the maximal subinterval on which

 (notice that it is $I^{\prime }$ on the left in $U_{I^{\prime },\Delta }^{2}H_{x}^{1}$ but $I$ in the right in $Q_{N,I}(\phi )$) Then, provided $ 3KC_{1}\delta \leq \frac{1}{2}$, we have